HZNFSheikh/E2X-Test/README.md

 # E2X-Test

-E2E test for E2X technical test
+## Background
+An E2E test for the user feature where a user adds a product to their cart and completes the checkout process, with a confirmation at the end.

+### How to run the test
+  `npx cypress open` in the terminal